Can LLMs Reason Structurally? Benchmarking via the Lens of Data Structures: DSR-Bench : the Data Structure Reasoning Benchmark

 \subsection{Prompt design}

 For each task, we design a prompt template and populate it with synthetic data to generate problem instances.
 Each prompt has the following format: (i) a concise description of the data structure; (ii) a detailed explanation of the operations to be performed, written to avoid ambiguity; (iii) the initial state of the data structure (e.g., an existing tree or list) and any additional inputs required to execute the task (e.g., new elements to insert or delete); and (iv) a specific question requesting the final outcome.
+Explicit task descriptions are included in the prompt to ensure fair evaluation and reduce bias from differences in models’ prior knowledge, minimizing the role of knowledge retrieval.
 Following recommended practices in prompt engineering, we also append the instruction \textit{``Answer the question in \textless number\textgreater{} tokens''} to encourage concise outputs within a specified token budget.
 We also implement five different prompting strategies, as we detail in the next section.